Here are our ten suggestions that may help you to implement a quality monitoring programme that best influences advisor performance.

 “So, for example, let’s pull 30 calls, for the same contact reason, that took over ten minutes to complete and listen to all of them, to figure out why.
 We want to systemically see some trends.”

-By spending the time to research these exceptions, instead of choosing random calls for quality monitoring, you will be more likely to find ways of improving quality and therefore satisfaction.
+By spending the time to research these exceptions, instead of choosing random calls for monitoring quality, you will be more likely to find ways of improving quality and therefore satisfaction.

 However, be sure that you do not target advisors on AHT and that you only use timings for your research.
 Otherwise, advisors may pick up some behaviours that have an adverse effect on satisfaction.